 Celandine Saxifrage (Saxifraga cymbalaria) [a flower belonging to a differing family].

-The first two have large flowers, up to 6cm across, but are relatively rare occurring in but few hectads, but with the ssp. chrysocephalus having erect stems and the ssp. ficariiformis having procumbent stems.
+The first two have large flowers, up to 6cm across, but are relatively rare occurring in but few hectads, but with the ssp. chrysocephala having erect stems and the ssp. ficariiformis having procumbent stems.

-- Ficaria verna subsp. fertilis (
+- Ficaria verna ssp. fertilis (

-- Ficaria verna subsp. verna (
+- Ficaria verna ssp. verna [formerly Ficaria verna ssp. bulbifer (

 The second two are much more ubiquitous occurring with several exceptions mostly throughout the UK and have smaller flowers, up to 4cm across, with bulbils in the leaf-axils after flowering on both the